 Through the configurator, you decide what actions a Manager or a User can perform within the selected object.
 For example, you can allow managers to edit and delete entries on the board, and users - not.

-How to set permissions for particular Role in teams?
+How to set permissions for a particular Roles in teams?

 Go to Account Settings, Users tab, Roles and select Edit in the Actions column